monomadic/ni-file/README.md

 ## File Schematic

-This is one ugly file format.
-If anyone recognises this kind of schematic (especially the way data blocks are stored), PLEASE get in contact with me and let me know.
-I have set up a gitter at [https://gitter.im/ni-file](https://gitter.im/ni-file).
+The file format is tricky at first, took me a while to work it out.

 ### Block Format

-File is made up of nested blocks, denoted with 'hsin' tags / magic numbers.
+File is made up of nested segments, denoted with 'hsin' tags / magic numbers.
 These tags are spelt backwards.
 Some of the blocks are:

 - `hsin` Native Instruments Start Header
 - `DSIN` Native Instruments Start Data